simeononsecurity/simeononsecurity.ch/content/articles/what-are-the-diferent-kinds-of-factors-in-mfa/index.en.md

 One advantage of software-based tokens is their ease of backup.
 Unlike hardware tokens, they can be easily transferred to a new device if the old one is lost.
 This convenience allows users to access their accounts without hassle.

-However, it's essential to handle backup codes with care.
+However, you need to handle backup codes with care.
 If someone gains access to a user's backup code, they could potentially compromise all accounts using that 2FA token.
 Storing backup codes in secure locations, such as password managers or encrypted drives, is crucial to maintain security.

-By leveraging software-based 2FA tokens, users can strike a good balance between security and convenience in their authentication practices.
+By using software-based 2FA tokens, users can strike a good balance between security and convenience in their authentication practices.

 ______